- Announcement on Health Insurance’s Requirement for an Alien Applying for Non-Immigrant Visa Class O-A

 - A passport valid for no less than one year and a half at the time of application

-- Three passport-sized photos of the applicant taken within the past six months
+- One passport-sized photos of the applicant taken within the past six months

 - A Medical Certificate issued from the country in which the application is submitted, showing no prohibitive diseases as indicated in the Ministerial Regulation No. 14 (B.E.
 2535) (this certificate shall be valid for no more than 3 months).
 This must be stamped by a medical doctor.